-- Deliver a suite of educational sessions to all board and committees to address unconscious bias, cultural safety and humility, trauma informed care, administrative fairness and best practices in governance.
+- Deliver a refreshed suite of educational sessions to all board and committees to address cultural safety and humility, trauma informed care, implicit bias training and best practices in governance.

 Cultural safety and humility

-The College addresses Indigenous-specific systemic racism by hard-wiring cultural safety and humility into its regulatory processes, daily operations, governance structures and standards expected of registrants.
+Address Indigenous-specific racism in the health-care system by embedding cultural safety and humility into the College’s regulatory processes, daily operations, governance structures and practice standards.